nathanael-joseph/Simplement.DI/README.md

 # Simplement.DI
-Lightweight .NET 6 Dependency Injection library
+Lightweight .NET 6 Dependency Injection library built for learning purposes only.
+This library does not implement Microsoft.Extensions.DependencyInjection interfaces.